njcuk9999/jwst-mtl/SOSS/awesimsoss/README.md

 Note: the current version of awesimsoss does not produce headers that are compatible with the (Stage 1) STSci pipeline.
 To succesfully run the piplien on awesimsoss files you need to change/add the following keywords:

-DATE-OBS is currently given as MM/DD/YYYY but the pipeline expects DD/MM/YYYY.
+-DATE-OBS is currently given as MM/DD/YYYY but the pipeline expects DD/MM/YYYY.
-NRSTSTRT the number of resets at the start of the exposure, was missing.
+-NRSTSTRT the number of resets at the start of the exposure, was missing.
-NRESETS the number of resets between integrations, was missing.
+-NRESETS the number of resets between integrations, was missing.